brendanmurty/site/content/brendan/resume.md

 I contributed to the development team by implementing websites on the Siteflex Classic platform, assisted with customer support and the planning and maintenance of a new training system that I led.

-### Field Assistant at PBA Surveyors (Apr 2004 - Sep 2009)

-I worked with a team of Cadastral and Construction Surveyors around Sydney.

-I also developed their company website in my free time.

 ## References

 ### Hamish Songsmith (Team Lead at [4mation](https://4mation.com.au))